Leviathanium/NextUI-Theme-Manager/README.md

 ## Features

 - Theme Management: Import/Export your device's current customization options to share them with the world!
-- Global Customization: Change global wallpapers, icons, fonts, LEDs, and accents.
+- Global Customization: Change global wallpapers, icons, fonts, LEDs, accents, and overlays.
 - System Customization: Change wallpapers and icons for specific systems.
 - Exporting: Export Custom LED and Accent settings, and import/apply them as well.
 - Reset: Clear all background/icon settings to start fresh.